experiment-games/experiment-source/README.md

     creategameprojects.bat
     ```

-2. Copy the `.env.example` file to `.env`.
+2. Build the shaders

     ```bash
+    cd src
+    ./buildshaders.sh
+    ```

+3. Copy the `.env.example` file to `.env`.

+    ```bash
     cp .env.example .env
     ```

-3. Fill the `.env` file with the described values
+4. Fill the `.env` file with the described values

-4. Next run the `setupprojects.sh` script to modify the Visual Studio project files and solution.
+5. Next run the `setupprojects.sh` script to modify the Visual Studio project files and solution.

     ```bash
+    cd src
     ./setupprojects.sh --init
     ```

     _This sets up debugging and enforces the correct dependencies of the client & server projects._

-5. Open the created `experiment.sln` solution in Visual Studio 2022 (or newer).
+6. Open the created `experiment.sln` solution in Visual Studio 2022 (or newer).

     > [!WARNING]
     > Despite building in Visual Studio 2022, the Source SDK 2013 solution requires Visual Studio 2013 to be installed.

-6. Build the solution in `Release` mode.
+7. Build the solution in `Release` mode.

-7. After the build is complete make a symlink from the `game/experiment` directory to your `steamapps/sourcemods` directory.
+8. After the build is complete make a symlink from the `game/experiment` directory to your `steamapps/sourcemods` directory.
 E.g:

     ```bash
     mklink /J "C:\Program Files (x86)\Steam\steamapps\sourcemods\experiment" "<path to this repo>\game\experiment"
     ```

-8. To setup the game mod directory, run:
+9. To setup the game mod directory, run this in the root directory of the repository:

     ```bash
     ./tools/setup-game.sh